kenwals/shinrin-yoku/README.md

 **User stories**

-- As a visitor to the site, I want to read about forest bathing and it benefits, so that I can decide if I wish to take part.
+1. As a visitor to the site, I want to read about forest bathing and it's benefits, so that I can decide if I wish to take part.
-- As a visitor to the site, I want to register my details , so I can be added to an email list to receive updates.
+2. As a visitor to the site, I want to register my details , so I can be added to an email list to receive updates.
-- As a visitor to the site, I want to view nice pictures of nature.
+3. As a visitor to the site, I want to view nice pictures of nature.
-- As a visitor to the site, I want to read about locations of future forest bathing events.
+4. As a visitor to the site, I want to read about locations of future forest bathing events.
-- As site owner , I want to promote my service and have participants for meetups.
+5. As the site owner , I want to promote my service and have participants for meetups.
-- As site owner , I want to promote the benefits of Trees and nature in our environment.
+6. As the site owner , I want to promote the benefits of Trees and nature in our environment.

 ### Structure